lindsaygee/pdsnd_github/README.md

 GitHub repository project

 ### Description
 Udacity's Programming for Data Science final project submission.
-Using GitHub to track changes to bikeshare.py files
+Using GitHub to track changes to all bikeshare project documentation from the Introduction to Python module

 ### Files used
 bikeshare.py